botondev/example-angular-todo-app/README.md

-# example-react-todo-app
+# example-angular-todo-app
-This app is a simple example app written in react js
+This app is a simple example app written in angular js